c4milo/hello/README.md

 * Third-party dependencies are kept to the minimum possible.
 * The API also supports HTTP2 and TLS 1.2
 * A very minimal `Dockerfile` was also added.
-* Releasing a binary of the service was automated with Github Releases.
+* Releasing a binary of the service was automated with Github Releases: https://github.com/c4milo/hello/releases

 ## Deployment